-University: University of the West of England
+University: University of Dundee

-Year of qualification: 2012
+Year of qualification: 2017

 What attracted you to a career in law?

-Why solicitor not barrister?
+Why solicitor, not barrister?

-How did you decide which firms to apply to?
+How did you decide which law firm to apply to?

 Please outline your area of expertise.
 What might you do in a typical day?